grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Level us off," Percy said, "bring us to five knots."

 Hemi had Bastian level the dive planes and Gregory reverse the prop for a moment to take the speed off.
 Hemi opened valves that allowed compressed air to start creating a new void in the main ballast replacing the one they had so recently released to the atmosphere above.
-They were all thrust gently forward by the reverse acceleration, and the angle of the deck came slowly up until it was even under their feet again.
+They were all thrust gently forward by the reverse acceleration, and the angle of the deck came slowly up until it was flat under their feet again.

-"Level at 210 meters Percy," said Hemi, scanning across the gauges.
+"Level at 210 meters Sylvia," said Hemi, scanning across the gauges.
 "5 knots of headway.
 I am working on trimming the buoyancy."

 Dead silence passed through the boat.